 We wish you an inspiring and fruitful conference!

-In 2020, we hope to take the conversation about cyber norms further by taking these three macro-level developments – fragmentation, polarization and hybridity- and linking them to the need to move forward in this debate, as the general theme for the annual academic conference of The Hague Program for Cyber Norms.
+The current global health crisis inspired this theme, but this Call for Papers is not limited to that crisis alone.
+For the annual academic conference of The Hague Program for Cyber Norms we are interested in all papers that have an interesting take on the theme of international crisis, conflict, and the politics of cyberspace.
 As before, we aim to bring together scholars from a diverse range of disciplines including – but not limited to – international relations, international law, economics, political economy, security studies, political sociology, philosophy, political science, science and technology studies and engineering.
 The key to understanding the development of norms in cyberspace lies in bringing together the various disciplines that relate to the theme in a broad sense.
 This call for papers is therefore open to extended abstracts from a wide range of academic disciplines.

-The conference is the third in an annual series organised by The Hague Program for Cyber Norms and aspires to become a key multidisciplinary venue for peer-reviewed research in the study of cyber security and international stability.
-Follow the links for an impression of the 2018 and the 2019 edition of the conference.
+The conference is the fourth in an annual series organised by The Hague Program for Cyber Norms which has become a key multidisciplinary venue for peer-reviewed research in the study of cyber security and international stability.
+Take a look at the previous editions of this conference in 2018, 2019 and 2020.